6 great things to do in the Galapagos

 As you can see, there is so much to do in the Galapagos Islands especially when you stay on land.
 Yes, everyone comes for the snorkeling and diving and a sail through the islands is spectacular, but remember, there is a lot more to the Galapagos than meets the eye.
 Try surfing at the local hang out or sea kayaking with penguins.
 Eat at the local restaurants and hike through the many nature trails.
 With a little exploring, you’ll see beyond the usual tourist route and experience the trip of a lifetime.”

-The Planet D took part in a great Galapagos Google+ Hangout recently.
-Click here if you missed the live chat about what to see, do and expect when you discover the Galapagos Islands.
+The Planet D took part in a great Galapagos Google+ Hangout and shared lots of helpful info about what to see, do and expect when you explore the Galapagos Islands.

 Click here to plan your own Galapagos tour with Intrepid Travel.